Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Featured Artists.md

 ---

 ### Add images
-`POST /v1/featured artists/:id/images`
+`POST /v1/featured/:id/images`

-Adds images to a specific featured artist by including the [image objects](#the-featured-artist-'image'-object) in your request body.
+Adds images to a specific featured artist by including the [image objects](#the-image-object) in your request body.

 #### Parameters
 Either a single image object or an array of image objects in the request body.
 All attributes are required for each image object.